coder/coder/docs/templates/tutorial.md

 - Terminal: Opens a browser-based terminal with a shell in the workspace's Docker instance.
 - SSH: Use SSH to log in to the workspace from your local machine.
-If you haven't already, you'll have to install coder on your local machine to configure your SSH client.
+If you haven't already, you'll have to install Coder on your local machine to configure your SSH client.

-You can edit the template to let developers connect to a workspace in [a few more ways](../ides.md).
+> **Tip**: You can edit the template to let developers connect to a workspace in [a few more ways](../ides.md).

 ## 7. Modify your template